Church of Scotland: Position in Scottish society

 The Church of Scotland faces many current difficulties.
 Between 1966 and 2006, the number of members fell from over 1,230,000 to 504,000, reducing further to 446,000 in 2010 380,164 by 2014, 336,000 by 2017, and 325,695 by 2018, representing about 6% of the Scottish population.
 The Scottish Church Census of 2016 reported that just under 137,000 people worshipped on an average Sunday in a Church of Scotland, approximately 41% of the stated membership.
 However, according to the 2024 Assembly Trustees Report, only 61,580 were attending an average Sunday worship service in person during 2023.

 In 2016 the church faced a £5.7 million deficit amid costly upkeep of many older ecclesiastical buildings.
 In response the church decided to 'prune to grow', reducing ministry provision plans from 1,234 to 1,000 funded posts (1,075 established FTE posts, of which 75 would be vacant at any one time) supported by a variety of voluntary and part-time ministries.
 At the same time the number of candidates accepted for full-time ministry has reduced from 24 (2005) to 8 (2009).
 Since 2014, the number of full-time candidates accepted into training each year has been in the range of 13 to 16.
 At the 2016 General Assembly the Moderator pointed to issues such as: 25% of charges without a minister; all but two ministers over the age of 30; falling clergy numbers over the coming six years (anticipated that for each newly recruited minister there will be four retirements).

 By 2021 membership was continuing to decline year on year, leading to a new plan "without which the church would not survive."
 The proposal reduced the number of ministry posts by 40%; to 660 of which 60 would be vacant at any one time, and was said to offer the church a chance to thrive.
-By December 2022 the Church had 270,300 members, a 4.7% decline from 2021, and representing an overall decline of 35% since 2012.
+By December 2022 the Church had 270,300 members, a 4.7% decline from 2021, and representing an overall decline of 35% since 2012..
+At 31 December 2025, the congregations of the Church of Scotland recorded 229,000 members, a fall of 5% from 2024.

 This lack of those in training towards ministry has threatened the viability of the church's theological training colleges.
 During the 2019 General Assembly, the Ministries Council announced that they were looking to reduce the number of Academic Partners who train current ministry students from five, to either one or two.
 The five current academic partners are University of Glasgow, University of Edinburgh, University of Aberdeen, University of St Andrews and, most recently, Highland Theological College.